pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 * [Work with network tags](#heading--work-with-network-tags)
 * [Work with device tags](#heading--work-with-device-tags)
 * [Work with node tags (CLI only)](insert link)(#heading--work-with-node-tags)

+Tags for these different objects have similar purposes, but they aren't necessarily administered in the same way -- so we've included detailed sections for each tag type.

 <a href="#heading--work-with-tags-in-general"><h3 id="heading--work-with-tags-in-general">Work with tags in general</h3></a>